aws/aws-advanced-python-wrapper/docs/development-guide/LoadablePlugins.md

 ### Subscribed Methods

 The `subscribed_methods` attribute specifies a set of Python methods that a plugin is subscribed to in the form of a set of strings (`Set[str]`).
-All plugins must implement the `subscribed_methods` attribute.
+All plugins must implement/define the `subscribed_methods` attribute.

 When executing a Python method, the plugin manager will only call a specific plugin method if the Python method is within its set of subscribed methods.
 For example, the [ReadWriteSplittingPlugin](/aws_wrapper/read_write_splitting_plugin.py) subscribes to Python methods and setters that change the read-only value of the connection, but does not subscribe to other common `Connection` or `Cursor` methods.
 Consequently, this plugin will not be triggered by method calls like `Connection.commit` or `Cursor.execute`.